Since he began recording at the remarkable age of 11, Sergio Salvatore's superb

 Carnegie Hall and the Ravinia Jazz Festival.
 In 1996, Sergio recorded Always A Beginning, an

-alongside bassist John Patitucci and drummer Peter Erskine.
-Subsequently, Always A Beginning
+setting, alongside bassist John Patitucci and drummer Peter Erskine.
+Subsequently, Always A

-a New York based media/technology company focusing on music and the Internet.
+Music, a New York based media/technology company focusing on music and the Internet.

-There he

-recorded his first decidedly contemporary jazz recording produced by Chuck Loeb
+There he recorded his first decidedly contemporary jazz recording produced by Chuck Loeb

-and including

-veterans Steve Gadd (drums), Will Lee (bass), John Patitucci (bass), Michael
+and including veterans Steve Gadd (drums), Will Lee (bass), John Patitucci (bass), Michael

-Brecker (tenor

-saxophone), Bob Mintzer (soprano saxophone), and David Charles (percussion).
+Brecker (tenor saxophone), Bob Mintzer (soprano saxophone), and David Charles